 The Board of Trustees is the highest decision-making body of PHISO.

-3. John Harvey D. Gamas is the Chair of the International Studies Department of the Ateneo de Davao University.
-He earned his Bachelor’s degree in International Studies major in Asian Studies with a minor in Philosophy, magna cum laude, from the same institution.
-He obtained his Master of Arts in International Studies, major in European Studies from the De La Salle University.
-He also holds a Master’s degree in Theology from the Ignatian Institute of Religious Education Foundation.
-He is a member of the European Studies Association of the Philippines and the Philippine Association for Chinese Studies.
-In 2014 his paper entitled The Tragedy of the Southeast Asian Commons: Ritualism in ASEAN’s response to the South China Sea maritime dispute was published by Brill in the European Journal of East Asian Studies.
-His research on international/diplomatic history, non-Western IR, regionalism, religion and IR, are largely inspired by the lens of constructivism and the English School.
+3. John Harvey D. Gamas is assistant professor and currently the Chair of the International Studies Department of the Ateneo de Davao University.
+He earned his Bachelor’s degree in International Studies major in Asian Studies with a minor in Philosophy, from the same institution.
+He obtained his Master of Arts in International Studies, majoring in European Studies from De La Salle University.
+In 2017, he was selected by the US State Department to attend the Study of the United States Institute (SUSI) on US Foreign Policy at Bard College, New York.
+He is a member of several local and international professional organizations like the Philippine International Studies Organization (PHISO), European Studies Association of the Philippines (ESAP), International Studies Association (ISA), and Association for Asian Studies (AAS).
+His research and publication projects focus on regionalism, Mindanao Studies, international history, and non-Western International Relations.

-6. Brian Doce is an MA holder in International Relations at Jilin University located in Changchun City, Mainland China.
+6. Brian U. Doce is an MA holder in International Relations at Jilin University located in Changchun City, Mainland China.
 He took Bachelor of Arts in Political Science at University of Santo Tomas with the honor of Cum Laude.
 His master’s thesis is about the role of religious actors as epistemic communities on Philippine socialization to the progressive norms of human security regimes.
 His research interests are international relations, foreign policy analysis, epistemic communities, religious actors and faith based organization (FBOs), and non-traditional security issues in East Asia and ASEAN.
 In terms of professional experience, he served as an editorial assistant of Documentation Service, a monthly journal published by Theological Centrum from May to June 2015.
 He also worked as a Research Associate for the Makati Business Club before he went to China for graduate studies.
 Currently, he is a member of the joint research staff of the Chinese National Language Committee for the ongoing research entitled “A Study on the Language Policies of One Belt One Road Countries” under the supervision of Liang Xiaojun.

 7. Ricardo Roy A. Lopez is presently an MA Candidate in Asian Studies, Specializing in Southeast Asian Studies at the University of the Philippines Diliman –Asian Center (UPD – AC).
 His research interests include Southeast Asian Studies and International Relations.
 He is also a member of the Philippine International Studies Organization (PHISO).
 He has contributed articles in the Ateneo De Manila University – Department of Sociology and Anthropology’s Verstehen project and for PHISO – UPD – AC’s Forging a New Philippine Foreign Policy Collaborative Project.